sven-mayer/teachCourses/readme.txt

 * BibTeX and RTF export for publications
 * Direct data import from NCBI PubMed
 * RSS feed for publications
-* Course management with integrated modules for enrollments, assessments and documents
+* Course management with integrated modules for assessments and documents
 * XLS/CSV export for course lists
-* Many shortcodes for an easy using of publication lists, publication searches, enrollments and course overviews
+* Many shortcodes for an easy using of publication lists, publication searches and course overviews
 * Dymamic meta data system for courses, students and publications

 = Supported Languages =